Resilience of constituent solitons in multisoliton scattering off barriers: The case of degenerate eigenvalues of the Lax operator

-The case of degenerate $\lambda_{j}$, when two or more constituent solitons have both the same norm and the same velocity, may be treated by taking the appropriate limit of the system of $N$ equations above.
-In this case one obtains solutions that are qualitatively different from those discussed thus far.
-For example, in the two-soliton case, as $t\to \pm \infty$, one finds \cite{zakharov1972_118} that the distance between the solitons increases proportionally to $\ln (A^{2} t)$ (in natural units).
-Since here the solitons separate on their own on the time scale of $1/A^{2}$, the collision experiment should last shorter than that.
+It is possible for two or more constituent solitons to have both the same norm and the same velocity, so that the corresponding Lax eigenvalues $\lambda_{j}$, Eq.~(\ref{eigenvalue}), are degenerate.
+This case may be treated by finding the solution for the case when the eigenvalues are different, and then taking the limit as they become the same.
+If in addition these solitons have the same $z_{j,0}$'s, then, through this limiting procedure, one obtains solutions that are qualitatively different from those discussed thus far.
+For example, in the two-soliton case, as $t\to \pm \infty$, one finds \cite{zakharov1972_118} that the distance between the solitons increases proportionally to $\ln (A^{2} t)$.
+Therefore the solitons separate on their own on the time scale of $1/A^{2}$, and so the collision experiment should last shorter than that.
 On the other hand, the breather needs to start sufficiently far from the barrier so that it begins in an approximately integrable regime, and it needs to be sufficiently slow so that the kinetic energy per particle is much less than the chemical potential.
 It turns out that these constraints are impossible to satisfy simultaneously, and thus the degenerate case is not of interest for us.